Twitter Users Blocked By Trump Sue, Claim @realDonaldTrump Is Public Forum

 Re: (Score:3)

-It is not going to work (Score:4, Informative)
+It is not going to work (Score:5, Insightful)

 I don't think that's going to work.
 The White House and most if not all Senators and Congressmen have web pages for many years and have never given up the right to control what goes on them.